Cos dEstournel Château 1a

 Cos d’Estournel 1973 89p

-Tasted in June 2022.
+I tasted it in June 2022.
 Surprise!
-Cold and rainy summer and rain during the harvest didn’t promise good things for the vintage, but I’ve got to say Cos made quite a fine wine.
-Aromatic and delicate, with gentle tannin, milky (yogurt) on the palate, vibrant with lovely complexity.
+The cold and rainy summer and rain during the harvest didn’t promise good things for the vintage, but I’ve got to say Cos made quite a fine wine.
+It is aromatic and delicate, with gentle tannin, milky (yogurt) on the palate, vibrant, and with lovely complexity.

 Cos d'Estournel 1955 99p